Social Media Guidelines

 - Use disclaimers: Make it clear that the views you are expressing are yours alone and not necessarily those of Feinberg.
 What you write is ultimately your responsibility.
 If you choose to identify yourself as a Feinberg employee or discuss topics related to the medical school through any social media channels, make it clear that you do not speak on behalf of our organization.

-- Let the experts respond: If you come across complaints about the school or instances that might be considered a crisis situation (e.g., a crime or accident related to a student or campus) via a social media platform, please bring it to the attention of Nicole Mladic, executive director, Office of Communications.
+- Let the experts respond: If you come across complaints about the school or instances that might be considered a crisis situation (e.g., a crime or accident related to a student or campus) via a social media platform, please bring it to the attention of Nicole Mladic, executive director of the Office of Communications.
 She will assess the situation and, when necessary, arrange for the subject matter expert respond to the post.
 Please do not respond on the school’s behalf.

 - Publish smart: Post to the height of your intelligence and with full knowledge that Google never forgets.